PyCav/jupyterhub-raven-auth/README.md

 # jupyterhub-raven-auth

 jupyterhub authenticator for the University of Cambridge Raven service.
 Written by and for the pyCav Project (Cavendish Laboratory) [2016](http://www.theglobeandmail.com/video/article27108276.ece/ALTERNATES/w620/Video:+Justin+Trudeau+introduces+cabinet+he+says+'looks+like+Canada').

+## Features
+* Installs as a plugin, little configuration required
+* Customisable login page (with a logo & long description of the service)

 ## TODO

 ### Main
-* finish customisable login screen
-* access rights lookup (admins/users)
+* LDAP/College lookup
+* Documentation
-* documentation
+* General Code Tidying

 ### Not so main
+* access rights lookup (admins/users) (Technically not the purvue of this plugin)

 ## Installation

-Clone this git repository into a directory.
 Install using pip3.
+> pip3 install git+git://github.com/PyCav/jupyterhub-raven-auth.git

 ## Configuration